 We must learn to utilize tools to benefit the many, not just make contraptions to be profited from.
 Scientists, technologists, engineers, mathematicians, and everyone in between: it’s hard to realize that many of us are mere tools of the people in power to maintain the status quo.
 They urge us to “innovate” for Growth and Progress.
 It’s harder still to unlearn the methods and processes, and how they integrate with other pressing matters, that ultimately build, build, build fragile sytems.

-Growth and Progress, in capitalism’s context, is only “sustained” through the relentless burning (literal or otherwise) of limited natural resources.
+Growth and Progress, in capitalism’s context, is only “sustained” through the relentless burning (literal or otherwise) through limited natural resources.

 Aside from maintaining a close contact to Arts, which many argue resides in the opposite side of the coin, what else could then be our guiding principle?